stringdatabase/sdb64/README.md

 The current version of the SD repository contains no binary bits.
 Al features are available for auditing.
 Binary files are only created during the install.

-To install on your Debian or Uuntu based system, just clone the repository to the target computer and then run the ubuntu-installsd.sh install script found in the sdb64 directory.
+To install on your Debian or Ubuntu based system, just clone the repository to the target computer and then run the ubuntu-installsd.sh install script found in the sdb64 directory.

 See the sd64/sdsys/changelog file for changes in each version release.